crepeia/wati/install.md

 ### Glassfish Server
 The project was tested on Glasshfish Server versions 3.x.x.
-To download it open Netbeans and the step described on the images.
+To download it, open Netbeans and the steps described on the images.
 If you prefer, you can also download it from the project page [here](https://glassfish.java.net/).

 #### Step 1
 Left-click on services tab.